voholos/EvdevExampleScripts/README.md

 python libary.

-If it has INPUT-Done thats what it means all buttons wheels pucks leds ect are readable/changable in this script.
+If it has INPUT-DONE  thats what it means all buttons wheels pucks leds ect are readable/changable in this script.

+If it has OUTPUT-DONE that means inputs and outputs are working

+If it has USB-DONE    that means input, output and USB are working (this may need extra RPi's and/or Arduino's)

 device name